Worcester boiler low pressure gauge

 Pressure relief valve passing

-A PRV protects your central heating system from building up too much pressure and causing a radiator or boiler to blow up.
+All pressurised heating systems must have a safety device called a pressure relief valve (PRV).
+A PRV protects your system from building up too much pressure and causing a radiator or boiler to blow up.
 PRVs can leak because they get little bits of debris or dirt stuck in them when they open to release the high pressure.

 Slow Pressure Drop?
 If your boiler pressure keeps dropping slowly and it’s not rising to 3 bar first, you should check your copper blow-off (overflow) pipe outside for dripping water.
 If it’s dripping, you will need to replace the pressure relief valve.
+Make sure the pressure is not rising before replacing it because the new PRV will leak if something is causing the pressure to rise.

 PRV copper blow off pipe

-Boiler blow-off pipe
+PRV blow-off pipe

 Filling loop letting by

-Another reason for losing pressure could be your filling loop being open slightly or broken.
+Another reason for losing pressure could be your filling loop being slightly open or broken.
 This will cause the pressure to rise to 3 bar and the PRV to blow the system water outside.
-Sometimes the valves on the filling loop are not closed properly after topping the pressure up, causing the system to slowly fill with too much water and pressure.
+Sometimes the valves on the filling loop are not closed properly after topping the pressure up, and sometimes the valve just doesn’t close fully anymore because of dirt or damage and the filling loop valve needs to be replaced.

-Filling loop open
+Filling loop under a boiler

 Pressure rising first